EECS150/asic_labs_fa21/project/overview.md

 ```shell
 git pull myOrigin master
 ```
-And to push changes to your team repository (please do not attempt to push to the skeleton reposi- tory), you would usually want to pull first (above) and then type:
+And to push changes to your team repository (please do not attempt to push to the skeleton repository), you would usually want to pull first (above) and then type:
 ```shell
 git push myOrigin master
 ```